Fair use: United Kingdom

-Policy arguments about fair use
+Policy arguments

 A balanced copyright law provides an economic benefit to many high-tech businesses such as search engines and software developers.
 Fair use is also crucial to non-technology industries such as insurance, legal services, and newspaper publishers.

 On September 12, 2007, the Computer and Communications Industry Association (CCIA), a group representing companies including Google Inc., Microsoft Inc., Oracle Corporation, Sun Microsystems, Yahoo! and other high-tech companies, released a study that found that fair use exceptions to US copyright laws were responsible for more than $4.5 trillion in annual revenue for the United States economy representing one-sixth of the total US GDP.
 The study was conducted using a methodology developed by the World Intellectual Property Organization.

 The study found that fair use dependent industries are directly responsible for more than eighteen percent of US economic growth and nearly eleven million American jobs.
 "As the United States economy becomes increasingly knowledge-based, the concept of fair use can no longer be discussed and legislated in the abstract.
 It is the very foundation of the digital age and a cornerstone of our economy," said Ed Black, President and CEO of CCIA.
 "Much of the unprecedented economic growth of the past ten years can actually be credited to the doctrine of fair use, as the Internet itself depends on the ability to use content in a limited and unlicensed manner."